akolosov/vim-config/README.md

 **,{** or **,}** - Surround a word with {braces}

-**,ow** - Overwrite word, replace a word with what's in the yank buffer
+**,rw** - Overwrite word, replace a word with what's in the yank buffer

 **,sw** - Swaps word under cursor and next word